keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 ```

 *Dashboard parsing behavior*

 If a dashboard is queried, the *dynatrace-service* will first validate if the dashboard has changed since the last evaluation.
 It does that by comparing the dashboard's JSON with the dashboard JSON that was used during the last evaluation run.
-If the dashboard.json has not changed it will fall back to the `sli.yaml` and `slo.yaml` as these were also created out of the dashboard in the previous run.
+If the `dashboard.json` has not changed it will fall back to the `sli.yaml` and `slo.yaml` as these were also created out of the dashboard in the previous run.
 If you want to overwrite this behavior you can simply put a `KQG.QueryBehavior=Overwrite` on your dashboard.
 Details on that explained further down in this readme.

 This behavior also implies that the *dynatrace-service* stores the content of the dashboard and the generated `sli.yaml` and `slo.yaml` in your configuration repo.
-You can find these files on service level under: `dynatrace/dashboard.json`, `dynatrace/sli.yaml`, `slo.yaml`
+You can find these files on service level under `dynatrace/dashboard.json`, `dynatrace/sli.yaml` and `slo.yaml`.

 **Tip:** You can easily find the dashboard id for an existing dashboard by navigating to it in your Dynatrace Web interface.
 The ID is then part of the URL.

 ## SLI Configuration

 While most users will use the dashboard approach it is important to understand how the general processing of SLIs works without dashboards.
 Dashboards give an additional convenience as the `sli.yaml` file doesn't need to be created or maintained by anybody as this information is extracted from a Dynatrace Dashboard.
-However - in very mature organizations the approach of using SLI & SLO yamls instead of Dynatrace Dashboards is very likely.
+However - in very mature organizations the approach of using SLI & SLO YAML files instead of Dynatrace Dashboards is very likely.

-Thats why - lets give you some basic understanding of how SLIs work with the *dynatrace-service*
+Thats why - lets give you some basic understanding of how SLIs work with the *dynatrace-service*.

-The default SLI queries that come with the *dynatrace-service* are defined as follows.
-Those will be used in case you have not specified a custom `sli.yaml` neither a Dynatrace dashboard:
+The default SLI queries that come with the *dynatrace-service* are defined as follows and will be used in case you have not specified a custom `sli.yaml` or a Dynatrace dashboard:

 ```yaml
 spec_version: "1.0"